-This seems like a no-brainer, but at times employers list only a contact email or application submission button and never actually include their company name, because they figure it is obvious enough (I mean, job-seekers are on their site).
-However, Indeed.com is looking for listings with company names included, so just take the extra minute and add it in.
+This seems like a no-brainer, but at times employers list only a contact email or application submission button and never actually include their company name because they figure it is obvious.
+However, Indeed is looking for listings with company names included, so just take the extra minute and add it in.
 Bonus: add in a quick summary on your company, like when it was founded and your mission statement.

 List One Physical Location with a City and State

 Indeed.com is looking for a physical location.
-Even if your business does not technically have one, put a home address, P.O box, or something down else down (where do you get your business mail?).
-Be sure to include only one location, Indeed does not like multiple locations.
-Make sure to include a City, State, and Zipcode as well.
+Even if your business does not technically have one, put your business’s founding address, P.O. box, or something down else down (where do you get your business mail?).
+Be sure to include only one location, as Indeed does not like multiple locations.
+Make sure to include a city, state, and zip code.

 Indeed.com will not link to pages or job feeds that have more than one job on them.
-They want to see a custom url that is linked with one specific job/listing.
-So, if you have multiple job postings on your site, create separate url’s for each.
+They want to see a custom url that is linked with one specific job posting.
+So, if you have multiple job postings on your website, create separate url’s for each.

 Make Sure You Have a Job Description

-Include a detailed job description, including lots of keywords related to the field.
+Include a detailed job description, including lots of keywords related to the role and industry.
 It’s also a good idea to repeat words from your job title whenever you can, without the description seeming stilted.
-The more keywords are repeated, the more likely it is that search engines and Indeed will find your listing.
+The more keywords that are repeated, the more likely it is that search engines and Indeed will find your listing.